Pedro Pathing vs Road Runner

 - Excellent correction for unexpected disturbances.

-- Has a no-code, browser-based path visualizer
+- Has a no-code, browser-based path visualizer.

 - Caches motor writes by default.